top of page

 1. Enquiry - online, school, GP or paediatrician recommendation.

-3. Information obtained from relevant professionals
+4. Information obtained from relevant professionals, e.g. teacher or paediatrician

-5. The final report is written.
+6. The final report is written.

-6. Feedback session explaining findings and answering questions.
+7. Feedback session explaining findings and answering questions.

 Open to new clients